The Final Executioner

-The Final Executioner (L' Ultimo Guerriero) is an Italian post-apocalyptic film released in 1984.
+The Final Executioner (L' Ultimo Guerriero) is an Italian post-apocalyptic film released in 1984, directed by Romolo Guerrieri and written by Roberto Leoni.
+The stars included William Mang, Marina Costa and Harrison Muller.

 Synopsis

 The resulting fallout from a nuclear war has contaminated most of the cities except for a few isolated towns.
 The remaining society is divided into clean and contaminated people.

 Those "convicted" of being contaminated are moved to preserves for hunting by the elites - those ruled clean.
 An elite group has taken up the sport of hunting the contaminated people, and have killed almost 80 million.

 Alan, an elite cybernetic expert (William Mang) tries to put a stop to this, as his wife is soon to be one of those being hunted.
 For attempting to reveal what's really happening, he is stripped of his privileges and sent to a preserve.
 Alan is forced to watch several of the deprivations of the hunters, and after being shot falls into a river.